Understanding motor vehicle reports.

 - Unpaid parking tickets

 Most MVRs will look back between 3 and 7 years.
-While three years is the most common, some states look back farther.
+While three years is the most common, some states look back further.
 There’s no national database for driving records; you need to request an MVR at the state level.
 And, while every individual has one driver’s license and one driving record, it’s important to note that driving records do not necessarily carry over from state to state.
-If the applicant has moved between states, it’s a good idea to request MVRs from each individual state to make sure you get a complete picture.
+If the applicant has moved between states, it’s a good idea to request MVRs from each state to make sure you get a complete picture.

 What is Continuous Monitoring?

 Reviewing an MVR before hiring a driver helps employers determine if it’s reasonable to trust a candidate to drive.
-But MVRs are in constant flux; continuous MVR monitoring lets you know if anything about your employees’ driving records has changed.
+However, MVRs are in constant flux; continuous MVR monitoring lets you know if anything about your employees’ driving records has changed.
 If your driver’s license was suspended over the weekend or if your employee was charged with a DUI, you need to know, and you need to know sooner rather than later.
 Continuous MVR monitoring keeps you on top of your drivers to ensure your crew is safe and compliant and that you’re not exposed to potential lawsuits or brand damage from bad drivers.

 The Bottom Line